SlickYeet/SlickYeet/README.md

 - [Portfolio](https://lasse.famlam.ca): Visit my portfolio to checkout all my projects

 🎓 **Education**:
-Former BCIT Computer Information Systems Administration (CISA) student.
+BCIT Computer Information Systems Administration (CISA) alumni.
 Passionate about System Administration and Integration.

 🌟 **Interests**:
 Outside of tech, I enjoy going to the gym and staying active.
 Always up for a chat about IT or web dev.